The Real Housewives of Beverly Hills season 4: Synopsis

 Kyle hosts a lunch for her new friends on the chamber of commerce, Gebbia and Giraud de Ohoven, but after she kills a bee, she has offended Gebbia.
 Kyle finds herself in the hot seat at Gebbia's luncheon after Glanville brings up the tabloid accusations about her husband's cheating.
 Kyle gets into a heated argument with Glanville in Palm Springs after Glanville riles Giraud de Ohoven up.
 On the trip after Foster attempts to help resolve Glanville and Kyle's issue, Kyle is left in tears and leaves the table.
 Kyle hosts a fashion show at her boutique and worries that Glanville and Giraud de Ohoven will cause drama as they are both walking the runway and has some important guess coming such as her former costar from Halloween, Jamie Lee Curtis and Lisa Rinna.
 Kyle attends Gebbia's annual pool party despite their shaky friendship and offends Gebbia after mistakenly sees her new tattoo as the Jewish star.
 Kyle co-hosts a joint party with Vanderpump for their husband.
 At the dinner Kyle is confronted by Gebbia on her alleged ignorance and uses a word that fires Gebbia up.
 Kyle continues to grow closer to Glanville and the two strengthen their bond when Glanville confides in Kyle over her doubts in her and her friendship with Vanderpump.
-Kyle reveals to Giraud de Ohoven that she thinks Gebbia has cast a spell on her because she received some strange, spooky words on her computer.
+Kyle reveals to Giraud de Ohoven that she thinks Gebbia has cast a spell on her because she received some strange, spooky words on her computer while feeding her daughter Portia a snack.
 Kyle breaks Giraud de Ohoven's trust after she reveals some information about her father to the rest of the group.

 Kim and her sister Kyle catch up to watch the recent episode of Vanderpump on Dancing with the Stars, after witnessing the faint the pair deem it insincere and claim it was staged.
 Kim and her sisters, Kyle and Kathy, attend her daughter's high school graduation.
 Unable to teach her dog discipline, Kim sends her dog, Kinglsey, off to doggy boarding school.
 Kim hosts a luau for her daughter who is leaving to go to college, but isn't happy by the state that Gebbia and Glanville arrive in- tipsy and nauseous.
 During the reunion, Kim confronts Vanderpump on her feelings and takes side with Glanville and Foster.